 Cost of Italian Healthcare for children

-Italy is the only country in Europe that allows families to choose their paediatrician at no cost to them for all children aged 0 to 14 years.
+Italy is one of the few countries in Europe that allows families to choose their paediatrician at no cost to them for all children aged 0 to 14 years.

 Italian health insurance card